phone icon (917) 310-3371 Explore Opioid Addiction Treatment Menu

 Suboxone as the main backbone

-The Suboxone family is the main child program in this cluster for patients who need repeat follow-up, stabilization, and practical local access.
+The Suboxone family is the main child program in this care option for patients who need repeat follow-up, stabilization, and practical local access.

 Bridge review when needed